gbdev/gb-asm-tutorial/src/part2/serial-link.md

 A proper and complete explanation of this is beyond the scope of this lesson.
 You can continue the lesson understanding that:
 - This is the serial interrupt handler.
 It gets called automatically after each serial transfer.
-- The relevant stuff is in `SioPortEnd` but it's necessary to jump through some hoops to call it.
+- The significant implementation is in `SioPortEnd` but it's necessary to jump through some hoops to call it.

 A detailed and rather dense explanation is included for completeness.